hfossli/IVYPool/README.md

 IVYPool
 =======

-A pool factory for iOS.
+A thread safe pool factory for iOS.
 Store, get and create objects on demand.

 ### Installation